redhead-p/rp2da2/README.md

 **dcc_cmd_pio** - This module contains the class and functions for low level DCC Command Serialisation for use with RailCom detection.

+**dcc_rc_ch2** - This module contains the functions and classes for DCC RailCom command station global detector mobile responses on Channel 2.

+**trk_mon** - This module monitors the booster and track status by looking at the DRV8874 enable, fault and current sense pins.

+#### Local RailCom Detector Modules

 **dcc_rc_ch1** - This module contains the functions and classes for DCC RailCom block detection on Channel 1.

-**dcc_rc_ch2** - This module contains the functions and classes for DCC RailCom command station mobile responses on Channel 2.
+**blk_mon** - This module contains classes for block occupancy detection based on current consumption.
+It works in parallel with the RailCom Channel 1 detector.

+#### Common Module

 **dcc_rc_pio**  - This module contains the functions and classes for low level RailCom datagram reading.
 It's applicable for block occupancy detection on Channel 1 and central dcc command decoder responses on Channel 2.

-**trk_mon** - This module monitors the booster and track status by looking at the DRV8874 enable, fault and current sense pins.

 ---